wjallen/api-user-guide/docs/advanced-api-features/create_a_private_system.rst

    +----------------------+--------------------------------------+

-Finally, confirm that the system exists by searching for it:
+Finally, confirm that the system exists by searching for it then listing the available queues:

 .. code-block:: bash

+   # Search for your private systems
    $ tapis systems search --public eq false +----------------------------------+----------------------------------------+--------+-----------+
    | id                               | name                                   | status | type      |